Blorfus/RandomGraphicsProjects/Readme.md

 They are divided by environmentName/project name.

-A short list of the ones I'm happy with:
+## Processing Sketches
+(editor can be found at processing.org)

-VisByte - A processing program that draws bytes from a string.
+**VisByte** - A processing program that draws bytes from a string.
 Fun to look at.
+**Cyrcles** - Screwing around with "fractals" & recursion **Points** - Create a bunch of points, make them do things, testing out classes & functions